AnanthaRajuC/anantharajuc.github.io/_posts/2021-06-20-Spring-Boot-Heroku.markdown

 - In this step we assume that the project repository (source code files) is tracked through git, the code is committed and is ready for deployment.

-- Login to the Heroku web portal, create a new web app.
+- Login to the [Heroku Web Portal](https://id.heroku.com/login), create a new web app.
 Name the web app and choose a region (United States/Europe).

 - In your local machine, from the command line tool, navigate to the project directory.